-The premise of the show revolves around a fictionalized version of Conover, who through some plot device will invite himself to discuss a series of topics.
-He will explain in depth the misconception(s) surrounding a given subject relating to health care, politics, culture, and the environment among others.
-The focus of his tangents are usually fellow CollegeHumor cast members, for whom Adam will ‘ruin’ their preconceptions and leave them with new insight.
+The premise of the show revolves around a fictionalized version of Conover, who through some plot device will invite himself to discuss a topic.
+He then explains in depth the misconceptions surrounding subjects relating to health care, politics, culture or the environment, among others.
+The foci of his tangents are usually fellow CollegeHumor cast members, for whom Conover will ruin their preconceptions and leave them with new insight.

-The show has received criticism for its presentation of some topics, as well as had the authenticity of its sources questioned.
-In response to this, the show dedicated a whole episode to a number of the mistakes made by the show, explaining that sometimes they can even misrepresent their own arguments.
-While this move showed that not every fact or source they present should be taken at face value, it also exhibited their willingness to grow and be a more honest source for discourse.
+The show has received criticism for its presentation of topics, as well as had the authenticity of its sources.
+In response, the show dedicated a whole episode to its mistakes, explaining that sometimes they can even misrepresent their own arguments.
+While the move showed that not every fact or source they present should be taken at face value, it also exhibited their willingness to grow and be a more honest source for discourse.

-The Carbanaro Effect
+“The Carbanaro Effect”

 Originally the head of segments on “The Tonight Show,” Michael Carbanaro is a magician who in 2014 was given his own show.
-Like “Impractical Jokers,” “The Carbanaro Effect” is a hidden camera show where random people are unsuspectingly incorporated into the segments.
-Being based around elaborate illusions, much greater care is required in the set up of each sketch than ‘Jokers.’
-While Carbanaro is the primary on-screen talent, the show’s 30 crew members are constantly working to ensure the cameras and subjects are positioned properly, carefully and subtly coaxing them to their ‘mark.’
-When a given illusion is noticed by the subject, Carbanaro will usually offer some explanation that, at least in hindsight, comes of as nonsensical.
-The show is a testament to the skill of Carbanaro and his crew, as people will often accept the first explanation they receive on the show.
-“The Carbanaro Effect” is currently in its fourth season.
+Like “Impractical Jokers,” “The Carbanaro Effect” is a hidden-camera show where random people are unsuspectingly incorporated into the segment, but because the pranks are based around elaborate illusions, much greater care is required to set up each sketch.

+While Carbanaro is the primary on-screen talent, the show’s 30 crew members are constantly working to ensure the cameras and subjects are positioned properly, subtly coaxing their prey into place.
+When the subject notices an illusion, Carbanaro will usually offer some explanation that, at least in hindsight, comes off as nonsensical.
+The show, now in its fourth season, is a testament to the skill of Carbanaro and his crew, as the unwitting participants often accept the first explanation they receive.

-Those Who Can’t
+“Those Who Can’t”

-Initially an Amazon project, “Those Who Can’t” is a more typical sitcom intended to better facilitate TruTV’s new comedy orientation.
-Set in a High School, the show follows the faculty as they carry out their self-serving schemes to either move ahead in life or exact some personal vendetta.
-The three main characters are usually embittered for some reason or another, though commonly as a result of discontentment with their past, their financial standing, or issues with their students.
-Lowbrow yet well written humor dominates the series, and the show entered it’s third season this year.
+Initially an Amazon project, “Those Who Can’t” is a typical sitcom intended to facilitate truTV’s new comedy orientation.
+Set in a high school, the show follows faculty as they carry out their self-serving schemes to either move ahead in life or exact some personal vendetta.
+The three main characters are usually embittered for some reason or another, commonly as a result of discontent with their past, their financial standing or issues with their students.
+Low-brow yet well-written humor dominates the series, and the show entered its third season this year.

-TruTV is not the largest name in television, having only been in existence in its current guise for 11 years.
-That title has been and likely will continue to be disputed by more mature outlets.
-The budget and acclaim of a show like “Impractical Jokers” would never come close to approaching that of “Game of Thrones.”
-The network is young, spending most of its early history airing live coverage of court trials.
-While not comparable to its contemporaries, for the time it has spent in the entertainment world, TruTV currently has only has potential to grow.
+TruTV is not the biggest name in television, only existing in its current form for 11 years, so the budget and acclaim of a show like “Impractical Jokers” would never come close to that of “Game of Thrones.”
+But even though it’s not comparable to its contemporaries, with the short time it has spent in the entertainment world, truTV has only has potential to grow.